jiming-chen/jiming-chen.github.io/content/projects/devigger.md

 I included support for two devigging methods: multiplicative (scales implied probabilities equally so they sum to 1) and power (does the same thing but with exponents).

-To determine bet sizing, I used the (logarithmic) wager limit on Pinnacle, which indicates their confidence in their odds for a bet, and Kelly criterion, assuming, the devigged implied probabilities were the true probabilities.
+To determine bet sizing, I used the (logarithmic) wager limit on Pinnacle, which indicates their confidence in their odds for a bet, and Kelly criterion, assuming the devigged implied probabilities were the true probabilities.

 {{< newimgref src="/projects/devigger/GUI.png" alt="GUI" width="60%" >}}
 <figcaption>Fig. 1.
 Screenshot of GUI showing positive EV bets.
 Bets are sorted by risk amount and are highlighted green if they meet certain criteria.</figcaption>